sajao/CrisisLex/src-create/README.md

 Build a Lexicon
 ------------------------
-Given few Twitter collections from a domain of interest, it generates a lexicon consisting of a set of terms (unigrams and bigrams) that are discriminative for the targeted domain.
+Given few Twitter collections from a domain of interest, the scripts generate a lexicon consisting of a set of terms (unigrams and bigrams) that are discriminative for the targeted domain.

 **Parameters**